 - Your ponytails are smaller than usual

-While Mirena seems to cause hair loss in some women, there could be other factors too.
+While Mirena seems to cause hair loss in some women, there could be other factors too like hormonal contraception which includes contraceptive devices and drugs with progestin or levonorgestrel as an active ingredient.
 You may want to consider all the causes before choosing the right treatment option.

 That said, it is recommended to exercise added caution while going for Mirena, as it could cause certain other side effects as well.